In This Section

 “I didn’t go after the money when I first graduated, I went where I could have the most career growth, and that was a decision that saved me and set up my career so that I could advance very quickly,” said Dr. Castagna.
 “Write out a five- and 10-year plan of where you want to be, because you are going to have to make career choices very quickly and it is important to set long-term goals.”

-Categories: Philadelphia College of Pharmacy,Department of Pharmacy Practice, Pharmacy, Pharmacy Administration, News, Alumni, Profiles, Proven Everywhere,
+Categories: The Bulletin, Philadelphia College of Pharmacy,Department of Pharmacy Practice, Pharmacy, Pharmacy Administration, News, Alumni, Profiles, Proven Everywhere,